stoiandelev/stoiandelev/README.md

 ### My passion is programming and that's what I want to do.
 I'm constantly trying to improve and learn new things.

-### I used the following techs and languages: Java, JS, Spring, Angular, React, NodeJS, MySQL, Hibernate, HTML, CSS, Selenium.
+### I used the following techs and languages: Java, Spring Framework, MySQL, Hibernate.

 ### Skills and Experience
 * ☕️ JAVA
+* 🌿 SPRING BOOT
+* 🌿 SPRING DATA
-* 🌿 SPRING
+* 🌿 SPRING WEB
-* 💻 HTML, CSS, JS, NodeJS